 Submission Deadline: Friday, August 27, 2021 (Japan time)

 Notification of results: by September 24, 2021

 All abstracts must be submitted online at DIAglobal.org/Abstracts

 Please read additional information on the Abstracts Details.

 Questions?
 Contact Japan@DIAglobal.org

-This workshop aims to improve the quality of clinical research and clinical data management activities and will provide meaningful opportunities for networking and information exchange that extend beyond the realms of industry, government, and academia.
+This workshop aims to improve the quality of clinical research and clinical data management activities.
+We will also provide opportunities for networking and information exchange beyond industry, government, and academia.